 Melbourne’s reputation is impossible to excel.
 This cosmopolitan city is known for its culture, filled with museums and street art to admire during your walks through the center.
 Its numerous restaurants and cafés are what gives the city the charm of a European capital, with the bonus of Australian culture.
 All in all, it is amazing to live in Melbourne.
 This article is meant to provide you with a list of good deals that will help you reduce your expenses in Melbourne without missing out on its treasures.

 In Melbourne, it is very easy to move around.
 The simplest way is to get yourself a Myki card and to either get a subscription or recharge it according to your needs.
-This card allows you to use both the trams and the buses, so if you plan on using Melbourne’s public transport a lot, you might want to consider getting a weekly instead of a daily pass.
+This will allow you to use both the trains, trams and buses, so if you plan on using Melbourne’s public transport a lot, you might want to consider getting a weekly instead of a daily pass.

 Information on the Myki card: www.ptv.vic.gov.au/tickets/myki

 There is also the Free-Tram-Zone (35 city circle), which includes the entire CBD and if you are lucky, you will find a guide in one of the trams, who will supply you with facts about Australia’s second largest city throughout your “travel”.

 If you want to avoid public transport, is also fairly easy to move around by foot, which is most probably the best way to visit every corner of the city.
 Melbourne is a very walkable and bike-friendly city, with many paths and trails for exploring.

 The city does not lack in variety when it comes to hospitality, and knows how to appeal to everybody’s taste buds, satisfying all needs.
 Up for Asian cuisine?
 Head to Chinatown.
 More in the mood for a real pizza?
 Meet up at Lygoon Street, where you will have a hard time choosing from the multitude of Italian restaurants.
 Otherwise, there is always the possibility of staying in central Melbourne to eat on the go.